yaacov/node-modbus-serial/README.md

 ```

 ###### Requires

+For use over serial port (ModbusRTU), also install node-serialport:
 ```
-    node-serialport - for using the serial port*

-    For use over serial port (ModbusRTU), also install node-serialport:

 npm install serialport

-    [ TCP/IP connection does not require the node-serialport package. ]
 ```

 #### What can I do with this module ?

 This class makes it fun and easy to communicate with electronic